Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Aspirate
 ========

 To aspirate is to pull liquid up into the pipette's tip.
 When calling :py:meth:`.InstrumentContext.aspirate` on a pipette, you can specify the volume to aspirate in  µL, where to aspirate from, and how fast to aspirate liquid.

 .. code-block:: python

-    pipette.aspirate(50, plate['A1'], rate=2.0)  # aspirate 50uL from plate:A1
+    pipette.aspirate(50, plate['A1'], rate=2.0)  # aspirate 50 µL from plate:A1

 Now the pipette's tip is holding 50 µL.